30 years and still standing: The University of Sydney’s Stucco Housing Cooperative - Honi Soit

 Of course, Stucco is not always as wild as our big festivals or gatherings.
 Freya, a resident from 2008 to 2012, says her time in unit 8 was mostly quiet.
 Studying post-grad, she says her unit wouldn’t really party, but would “have meals together.”
 She admits it was a different pace, “but it was still amazing system” and still very much felt “part of the co-op.”

 In all of the Stucco’s against-the-grain ethos, the co-operative was conjured as an opposition to the exploitative rental market in the 1980s, an era that chewed up low-income students and spat them out into the suburbs.
-Being for student’s in need is very m Edie says Stucco’s collectivism and “affordable housing for those who need it […] is just so radically different or radically oppositional to everything, all the exploitative natures embedded in every other part of the societal fabric.”
+Edie says Stucco’s collectivism and “affordable housing for those who need it […] is just so radically different or radically oppositional to everything, all the exploitative natures embedded in every other part of the societal fabric.”

 For Eilish, “finding Stucco was a real blessing.”
 Eilish currently lives in Stucco and moved from her hometown, some 800 kilometres outside the city.
 She says she underestimated how “expensive [of a] place” Sydney was.